oracle/node-oracledb/doc/api.md

 The `clientId` property can also be used by applications that do their own mid-tier authentication but connect to the database using the one database schema.
-By setting `clientId` to the application's authenticated username, the database is aware of who the actual end user is.
+By setting `clientId` to the application's authenticated user name, the database is aware of who the actual end user is.
 This can, for example, be used by Oracle [Virtual Private Database][11] policies to automatically restrict data access by that user.